School District 2 passes mill levy, while Elder Grove School District's levy fails

 Elder Grove Superintendent Nathan Schmitz was surprised that levy did not pass and now has to come up with a new plan moving forward.

 "Unfortunately there will be some areas in our middle school that will not be able to operate at full function.
-The conversations we've had today is that we need to come back to the table and understand our constituency much better than we do," says Schmitz.
-"We though we had a greater understanding over our constituency than we obviously do currently, and the vote last night, the numbers showed that very clearly, unfortunatley."
+The conversations we've had today is that we need to come back to the table and understand our constituency much better than we do," Schmitz said.
+"We though we had a greater understanding over our constituency than we obviously do currently, and the vote last night, the numbers showed that very clearly, unfortunately."